Back to overview

 Commercial awareness is one of the core skills law firms look for in prospective candidates.
 Being commercially aware means understanding the environment in which law firms and their clients operate.
 By completing a degree in a non-law subject, you already have a specialist area.
 Let’s say you study neuroscience – through your degree, you might’ve gained a unique insight and understanding into the technological and ethical advances within this scientific field and can therefore offer an original point of view not only within the corporate world, but also on client issues.

-Perhaps you study politics, which might mean that you can critically analyse topical events, such as the cost-of-living crisis and can assess how government actions impact the legal market.
-These skills and knowledge make you a valuable asset to any firm.
+Perhaps you study politics, which might mean that you can critically analyse topical events, such as the cost-of-living crisis and assess how government actions impact the legal market.
+These skills and knowledge make you a valuable asset to any law firm.
 If you’re a business student, it’s likely that you’ve already learnt about the fundamentals of investment and growth; and firms will recognise this skill.

 The point is you have a breadth of knowledge that you can draw upon.
 Law firms are commercial enterprises, and your non-law degree could act as the key to driving their business forward.